-This book features projects, developed during the artist Allan Wexler’s forty-five-year career, which mediate the gap between fine and applied art using the mediums of architecture, sculpture, photography, painting, and drawing.
-Wexler's production can be broadly described as tactile poetry composed by re-framing the ordinary with the intention of sustaining a narrative about landscape, nature, and the built environment that highlights the intriguing and surprising characteristics latent in the elements and rituals that pervade daily life.
-His work demonstrates a commitment to re-evaluating basic assumptions about our relationship to the built and natural environments.
+Absurd Thinking, Between Art and Design is the first comprehensive monograph on the work of Allan Wexler, one of the most original artists of the last half century.
+The publication documents more than 200 projects, which mediate the gap between fine and applied art using the mediums of architecture, sculpture, photography, painting and drawing.
+Wexler's work can be broadly described as tactile poetry composed by re-framing the ordinary.
+It demonstrates a commitment to re-evaluating basic assumptions about our relationship to the built and natural environments.

 Design: Integral Lars Müller